 Facebook has had a wicked relation with controversies and security issues.
 From Cambridge Analytica scandal to the users' data and confidential information breach, Facebook has faced thousand of allegations since its launch.
 Due to those controversies people have increasingly turning away from the platform and trying to permanently delete their Facebook account.

-Whether the user is concerned about his/her online privacy or just want to disconnect from social media for a small period of time, there are two ways through which one can easily leave the social media giant-deleting Facebook account permanently or deactivate Facebook account temporarily.
+Whether the user is concerned about his/her online privacy or just want to disconnect from social media for a small period of time, there are two ways through which one can easily leave the social media giant-deleting Facebook account permanently or deactivating Facebook account temporarily.

 If you are also concerned about your online privacy or just want a break from Facebook, you can choose any of the methods from deleting your account permanently or deactivating it temporarily.
 But before taking any decision, you should know the exact difference between deleting an account or deactivating an account.